60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Introduction

+Only a few can be rigorously followed up astrometrically and the astrometric signal of events found toward the bulge is at the edge of current observational capabilities.
+Simulations indicate that black hole candidates can be ideally selected from a list of microlensing events by searching for those with larger Einstein crossing time and smaller microlensing parallaxes \citep{Lam2020}.
+Furthermore, simulations indicate that events in the Galactic plane have larger microlensing parallaxes and astrometric shifts overall that can make finding black hole candidates amongst these surveys easier than surveys pointed toward the Galactic bulge \citep{Medford2020b}.

-In this paper we will conduct a search for microlensing events in the Zwicky Transient Facility dataset that is optimized to find these black hole candidates, increasing the number of candidates that can be astrometrically followed up for lens mass confirmation.
+In this paper, we will conduct a search for microlensing events in the Zwicky Transient Facility dataset that is optimized to find these black hole candidates, increasing the number of candidates that can be astrometrically followed up for lens mass confirmation.
+Though the approach is mildly optimized for long duration events, the pipeline is equipped to find microlensing events with a range of durations.
 A previous version of this approach appeared in the thesis \citet{Medford2021}.
 In Section \ref{sec:telescope} we discuss the Zwicky Transient Facility telescope, surveys and data formats.
 In Section \ref{sec:software} we outline the software stack we have developed to ingest and process lightcurve data for microlensing detection.
 In Section \ref{sec:method} we step through the detection pipeline constructed to search for microlensing in ZTF's all sky survey data.
 In Section \ref{sec:results} we analyze the results of our pipeline and share our list of microlensing candidates.
 We conclude with a discussion in Section \ref{sec:discussion}.
+Note, Sections \ref{sec:catterms} and \ref{sec:software} are not required to understand the methodology, results, and discussion presented in Sections \ref{sec:method}~-~\ref{sec:discussion}.